sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

 - Connect and Provision ADB
 - Create a Machine Learning Model

-## Task 1: Export the machine learning model
+## Task 1: Export the Machine Learning Model

 1. Click the **Navigation Menu** in the upper left, navigate to **Oracle Database**, and select **Autonomous Data Warehouse** and